carbon-language/carbon-lang/docs/design/numeric_literals.md

 The integer types defined in the standard library permit conversion from integer literal types whose values are representable in the integer type.
-The floating-point types defined in the Carbon library permit conversion from integer and rational literal types whose values are between the minimum and maximum finite value representable in the floating-point type.
+The floating-point types defined in the standard library permit conversion from integer and rational literal types whose values are between the minimum and maximum finite value representable in the floating-point type.